 Strategy is the new centerpiece for growth because the market itself offers very little.
 Law firms now have to outsmart each other.
 In a profession with enormous brainpower the battle for clients and share will go to those who can not only develop the right strategy but can develop the culture to make it happen.
 A good plan is proven to drive culture—as well as market gains.
 All the more reason to engage in some healthy worry to avoid basing your firm's future on false hope.

 PS.
 BTI helps you sort healthy worry from false hope and assess your options to find the growth best suited to your firm: from least risk to highest return and anything in between.
-Contact me today as you look toward starting your firm's strategic planning in 2016.
+Contact me today for more information.